 An organic fertilizeris a mix of plant and animal residues.
 These may be fresh residues or residues which have been accumulated and have been preserved for long periods of time, such as peat, marl and limestone.

 A raw, organic fertilizer is made up of raw ( unfermented) plant and animal residues.
-Or it may be made of raw, organic matter to which such materials as pulverized phosphate rock, potash rock ,oyster shell flour …
+Or it may be made of raw, organic matter to which such materials as pulverized phosphate rock, potash rock ,oyster shell …

 BANANA PEELS placed around roses and other plants bothered by aphids, make a natural repellent and will make the pests disappear.
 Why this is I do not know, but I have tried it very successfully.